RutlandMint/Documents/Member Agreements/membership_addendum.md

  [ ] **Associate:** Pay-by-the-day use of shops and equipment during open hours. $25/initiation fee + $25 per visit.

 ### Business Memberships

+* If business member undergoes a change in control (in which more than one-half of the interest in the entity is sold or transferred to a third party), the business member must notify GRMS and request permission to continue membership & use of any storage or dedicated workspace, which may be granted in GRMS's sole discretion.

+* All prospective after-hours members will be subject to a screening process to determine compatibility with GRMS's community goals.

 **Business Membership:** Access to the Makerspace and use of shops and equipment during open hours.